Position

 • Proven experience as a Mobile Home Mechanic or similar role.

-• Strong knowledge of mobile home systems, including plumbing, electrical, and HVAC.
+• Strong knowledge of mobile home systems, including electrical, plumbing, HVAC, and structural components.

 • Excellent problem-solving skills and attention to detail.